top of page

 Maple & bacon baked beans dish • Photography © Bottle and Brush Studio 2022

-We all know this iconic convenient dish but in Québec, you’ll find old-fashion maple baked beans served in restaurants with a classic breakfast or at any Sugar Shack-style brunch.
-The Québec-style baked beans dish is properly called “fèves au lard” but as our slang French is deformed from the English, we simply say “bines” (sounding more like “bin”).
-This ancestral slow-cooked stew is made with lard sale (fatty salted pork), white (navy) beans and maple syrup.
-The dish originates from the Native Americans, who used native ingredients like beans, maple syrup and wild meat fat.
-The recipe was introduced to the first colonist who adapted it in many variations around the New World, substituting maple syrup with molasses or brown sugar, changing the meat cut, and sometimes adding tomato sauce.
-In the early 20th century, the popular dish was commercially canned for worldwide large-scale production, without maple syrup and pork.
-I’ve replaced a few ingredients in this slow cooker adaptation, combining simple products that are easy to find in Australia.
-After discovering that Vegemite is not too bad after all if used as an ingredient, I find it marries beautifully with the sweetness of maple syrup, adding a malty, bitter taste contrast.
-So, forget about canned baked beans, there is enough for a little army in this recipe.
-Leftovers can be saved in the fridge or freezer for later and enjoyed with toast and eggs any time of the year!
+We all know this iconic, convenient dish, but in Québec, you’ll find old-fashioned maple baked beans served in restaurants with a classic lumberjack-style breakfast or at all Sugar Shack venues.
+The Québec-style baked beans dish is called “fèves au lard” (lard beans), but as our French slang deforms some English words, we commonly say “bines” (sounding more like “bin”).
+This classic slow-cooked stew is made with lard salé (fatty salted pork), white (navy) beans and maple syrup.
+The ancestral dish originates from the Native Americans, who used native ingredients like beans, maple syrup and wild meat fat.
+The recipe was introduced to the first colonists, who adapted it in many variations around the New World, substituting maple syrup with molasses or brown sugar, changing the meat cut, and sometimes adding tomato sauce.
+In the early 20th century, the famous dish was commercially canned for worldwide large-scale production without maple syrup and pork.

 Baked beans homemade in Australia • Photos © Bottle and Brush Studio 2020-22